|

 - Fade-resistance.
 Screen-printing

-is considerably more fade-resistant than both dye-sublimation printing —
+is more fade-resistant than both dye-sublimation printing —

 typically used on aluminum for the “onesies/